 She was equally efficient at both scoring and creating goals, and had a long and illustrious club career as well, principally playing in her native Japan with Nippon TV Beleza and INAC Kobe Leonessa, alternated with two spells in America with Atlanta Beat and Washington Freedom.

-Sawa is considered the most elegant female soccer player ever to come from Japan.
+Sawa is considered the most elegant women's soccer player ever to come from Japan.

 Michelle Akers, USA